storyblok/design-tokens-figma-plugin/README.md

 With this file, you need to copy it or save it in [storyfront/packages/design-tokens folder](https://github.com/storyblok/storyfront).
 There, you can create a js file to execute the following code snippet:

+The following code works in a CommonJS environment

 ```js
 const tokens = require('./tokens.json')
 const fs = require('fs')